-The collection of information in this revenue procedure is in sections 4.06, 6.02(5)(c), 6.05, 10.01, 10.02, 10.05- 10.07, 11.02-11.04, 11.07-11.13, 13.01, section 2.01-2.07 of Appendix B, and Appendix C. This information is required to enable the Commissioner, Tax Exempt and Government Entities Division of the Internal Revenue Service to make determinations regarding the issuance of various types of closing agreements and compliance statements.
+The collection of information in this revenue procedure is in sections 4.05, 6.02(5)(d), 6.05, 6.06, 10.01, 10.02, 10.05, 10.06, 10.08, 11.02-11.04, 11.06-11.12, 13.01, section 2.01-2.07 of Appendix B, and Appendix C. This information is required to enable the Commissioner, Tax Exempt and Government Entities Division of the Internal Revenue Service to make determinations regarding the issuance of various types of closing agreements and compliance statements.
 This information will be used to issue closing agreements and compliance statements to allow individual plans to continue to maintain their tax qualified and tax-deferred status.
 As a result, favorable tax treatment of the benefits of the eligible employees is retained.
-The likely respondents are individuals, state or local governments, business or other for-profit institutions, nonprofit institutions, and small businesses or organizations.
+The likely respondents are individuals, state or local governments, businesses or other for-profit institutions, nonprofit institutions, and small businesses or organizations.